6 min read · Cost

 Key takeaways

-- TRPA review is a schedule factor
+- TRPA review is a schedule and palette factor, not a per-foot price driver

 FAQ